QuantumArchive/algo-datastructs/README.md

 All tests will mostly use simple inputs (i.e. array of numbers as opposed to array of JSON objects)

-See if you can pas tests with your own structures/algorithms
+See if you can pass tests with your own structures/algorithms

 #### Issues